Algonquian peoples: New England area

 From April through October, natives hunted migratory birds and their eggs: Canada geese, brant, mourning doves and others.
 In July and August they gathered strawberries, raspberries, blueberries and nuts.
 In September, they split into small groups and moved up the streams to the forest.
 There, they hunted beaver, caribou, moose and white-tailed deer.

 In December, when the snows began, the people created larger winter camps in sheltered locations, where they built or reconstructed longhouses.
 February and March were lean times.
 The tribes in southern New England and other northern latitudes had to rely on cached food.
 Northerners developed a practice of going hungry for several days at a time.
-Historians hypothesize that this practice kept the population down, according to Liebig's law of the minimum.
+Historians hypothesize that this practice kept the population down, with some invoking Liebig's law of the minimum.

 The southern Algonquians of New England relied predominantly on slash and burn agriculture.
 They cleared fields by burning for one or two years of cultivation, after which the village moved to another location.
 This is the reason the English found the region relatively cleared and ready for planting.
 By using various kinds of native corn (maize), beans and squash, southern New England natives were able to improve their diet to such a degree that their population increased and they reached a density of 287 people per 100 square miles as opposed to 41 in the north.

 Scholars estimate that, by the year 1600, the indigenous population of New England had reached 70,000–100,000.